briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         tobacco products, or alternative nicotine products is twenty-one years of age or older;

-        2. _(B)_ Whether the description and picture appearing on the driver’s or commercial driver’s license or identification card presented by a card holder is that of the card holder.
+        2. _(B)_ Whether the description and picture appearing on the driver's or commercial driver's license or identification card presented by a card holder is that of the card holder.

     3. _(3)_ In any criminal action in which the affirmative defense provided by